 2.«#» “Hard Operating Constraint”(XX/XX/XX Version) means an Operating Constraint that may not be exceeded without express consent from project operators, owners, or other federal agencies responsible for establishing such Operating Constraints.
 [SL]

-2.«#» “Heavy Load Hours” or “HLH”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF, SL, BL]
+2.«#» “Heavy Load Hours” or “HLH”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF, SL, BL]

 2.«#» “HLH Diurnal Shape”(XX/XX/XX Version) means a distribution of energy between the Diurnal periods in which more megawatt‑hours per hour are applied in the Heavy Load Hour (HLH) periods than megawatt‑hours per hour applied in the Light Load Hour (LLH) periods.
 Such distributions are determined by «Customer Name» consistent with section 8 of Exhibit A. [LF]

+2.«#» “Hours of Maximum Discharge”(XX/XX/XX Version) shall have the meaning as defined in section 6 of Exhibit J. [LF, SL, BL]

 2.«#» “Hydraulic Link Adjustment”(XX/XX/XX Version) means the adjustment to «Customer Name»’s simulated McNary inflow that is equal to the difference between «Customer Name»’s Calibrated Simulator Discharge for Chief Joseph and the measured Chief Joseph discharge, pursuant to section 3.7 of Exhibit M. [SL]

+2.«#» “Incremental Side Flows”(XX/XX/XX Version) shall have the meaning as defined in section 2 of Exhibit L. [SL]

+Drafter’s Note: Include the following for customers served by Transfer Service.

+2.«#» “Initial Transfer Study Deposit”(XX/XX/XX Version) shall have the meaning as defined in Exhibit G. [LF, SL, BL]

+End Option

-2.«#» “Interchange Points”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF, SL, BL]
+2.«#» “Interchange Points”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF, SL, BL]

+2.«#» “Inventory” or “Inventories”(XX/XX/XX Version) shall have the meaning as defined in section 2 of Exhibit H. [LF, SL, BL]

 2.«#» “Issue Date”(XX/XX/XX Version) shall have the meaning as described in section 16.1.
 [LF, SL, BL]

 2.«#» “Joint Operating Entity” or “JOE”(XX/XX/XX Version) means an entity that meets the requirements of Section 5(b)(7) of Northwest Power Act, 16 U.S.C. § 839c(b)(7).
 [LF, SL, BL]

+Drafter’s Note: Include the following for customers served by Transfer Service.

+2.«#» “Last Transfer Segment”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit G. [LF, SL, BL]

+End Option

-2.«#» “Light Load Hours” or “LLH”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF, SL, BL]
+2.«#» “Light Load Hours” or “LLH”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF, SL, BL]

+2.«#» “Logic Control Parameters”(XX/XX/XX Version) shall have the meaning as defined in section 2 of Exhibit L. [SL]

 2.«#» “Low Voltage Segment”(XX/XX/XX Version) means the facilities of a Third-Party Transmission Provider that are below 34.5kV.
 [LF, SL, BL]

 2.«#» “Lower Columbia Complex” or “LCOL Complex”(XX/XX/XX Version) means the four hydroelectric projects located on the lower reach of the Columbia River, consisting of McNary, John Day, The Dalles, and Bonneville.
 [SL]